slapxxi/misc/vocabulary/vocabulary-tree.md

     - be hopeful of
     - hopefully
   - expect
-    - expectation
     - meet expectations
+    - unexpected
+    - sudden
   - anticipate
+    - unanticipated

 + **want**
   - want
   - wish
   - aspire
-    - aspiration
-    - aspiring
   - desire
-    - desirable
   - crave for
   - yearn for
+  - long for
   - have hunger for

 + **predict**